History

 2019-20 From Record-Breaking Fundraising to Virtual Reality

-Fundraising started off with a bang with the most profitable Holiday House Tour to date.
+Fundraising started with a bang with the most profitable Holiday House Tour to date.
 Featuring homes in the Pinecrest area, “Inside Out – A South Florida Lifestyle” toured guests through five distinctive homes, raising more than $35,000.
 The event was enhanced by the gift boutique, sale of Attic Treasures, raffle of the handcrafted quilt, “Biscayne Bay Regatta,” and the sale of 200 unique handmade angels.

 Give Miami Day was another record-breaker, with $5,000 donated, well over double prior years.
 Garden Book sales continued at a robust pace and meetings featured historic sites with interesting speakers.
-The September meeting kicked-off the fall season at the Coral Gables Merrick House with four Villagers in period costumes channeling Miami pioneer women and their stories.
+The September meeting kicked off the fall season at the Coral Gables Merrick House with four Villagers in period costumes channeling Miami pioneer women and their stories.
 Meetings were also held at the Coral Gables Congregational Church, Vizcaya Carriage House, Pinecrest Gardens, the Koubek Center, and Coconut Grove Woman’s Club.
 Guest speakers covered updates about many local sites and the more unusual topic of “Filming on Historic Properties.”

 Members continued gathering for lunch following morning general meetings (with 35 at The Peacock Garden Café in February) and enjoying member excursions to The Wolfsonian Museum, History Ft.
 Lauderdale, Key Largo, and a Culinary Tour of the Miami Design District.
 Everyone embraced their inner flower child at the annual member appreciation party held at The Barnacle and honoring the 50th anniversary of Woodstock, complete with a vintage VW bus.